 - The fee collected by the sending country’s government

 - Mandatory insurance in the sending country

 We advise employers to pay only when the domestic helper produces a proof of payment.

 Costs of training, flight and insurance

-Employers do have to cover all the travel costs of their hired workers when they come to Hong Kong, including the transports fees between the airport and your house.
-Luckily, flight tickets tend to be rather affordable, especially if you look for discounted helper tickets.
+Employers do have to cover all the travel costs of their hired workers when they come to Hong Kong, including the transportation fees between the airport and your house.
+Luckily, flight tickets tend to be rather affordable, especially if you look for discounted domestic helper tickets.
 It is also advised that an employer asks their new worker to undergo a comprehensive medical check-up.
 These medical checks are affordable, but paying a medical clinic does add to the costs of hiring a helper.

 The Labour Department also requires the employer to take out an Employee Compensation Insurance.
 This insurance is very affordable and there are quite a few companies offering them.
 The most basic helper insurance will only cover your domestic helper in case she is injured during her work.
 We advise you to consider to expand the coverage to include other benefits such as health insurance, personal accident insurance, loan protection insurance and so on.
-The employer is responsible for all medical costs of their hired helper so in the long run, a more comprehensive insurance plan can save you money and worries.
+The employer is responsible for all medical costs of their hired helper so, in the long run, a more comprehensive insurance plan can save you money and worries.

 Minimum Allowable Wage, food allowance, living costs and costs upon contract termination

 Once you have gone through the hiring period, your helper will formally start her employment.
 The Hong Kong government has set a legal minimum wage that employers must pay their workers.
 Currently, the Minimum Allowable Wage (MAW) is HK$4,630 per month.
 On top of that, each employer is legally required to either provide their helper with free sufficient food or with a food allowance of no less than HK$1,121 every month.
 You may consider providing your helper with a higher salary if you are satisfied with her job performance.